-The Cabarrus County Farm & Food Council is focused on three key areas: promoting sustainable agriculture in Cabarrus County with support of local farmers, producers, and businesses that use their products; supporting hunger relief education and initiatives; and providing educational and networking opportunities to engage stakeholders in all of the local food processes, including consumers.
+The Cabarrus County Farm & Food Council is focused on three key areas: promoting sustainable farming practices in Cabarrus County by supporting local farmers, producers, and businesses that use their products; supporting hunger relief education and initiatives; and providing educational and networking opportunities to engage stakeholders, including consumers, in all of the local food processes.

 Monthly meetings are typically held on the second Thursday of the month at a local venue and are usually informal gatherings with casual speakers and lots of discourse and networking.
 Everyone is invited to attend general meetings.
 There are no fees or membership dues.

 History of Cabarrus County Farm and Food Council

 The Cabarrus County Farm & Food Council (previously Cabarrus Food Policy Council (FPC)), was formed in June 2010 at the behest of the Cabarrus County Board of Commissioners.
 Key factors in establishing the Farm and Food Council in June of 2010:

 - There is a significant incidence of diet-related disease and poor health (e.g., diabetes, cardiovascular disease, obesity) in Cabarrus County.
 The consumption of fresh, nutritious food can prevent and mitigate those diet-related conditions, thereby improving quality of life and reducing health care costs.

 - Cabarrus County has experienced a great deal of sprawling development which has displaced farms and open space and consumed significant natural and fiscal resources.
 Policies that promote sustainable agriculture, the preservation of existing farms and the creation of new farms to meet local food needs will keep land in production, preserve our local rural and agricultural heritage, consume minimal public resources and provide an important counterbalance to development.